 Grades \\ Work hard, do the best I can, and not let grades define me.

-Job \\ Obtain a summer job doing something I love in my home state.
+Job \\ Obtain a summer job doing something I love.
 I’m still in the process of looking, which is unsettling, but I’m ready to hit the ground running and secure a summer position.

 Obviously, my personal goals are the biggest goals I have.
 This stems from a desire to feel more relaxed but also because I think it’s easy to lose sight of who you are and what you want in a high-pressure environment.
 This is the year I figure out what I want, I go for it with all my strength and resources, and don’t allow myself to get to the end of the year and mumble, somewhat disgruntled, I guess I’ll try again next year.